mberlanda/real_world_haskell/ch12/notes.md

 *Main> let input = zip (runLengths $ encodeEAN13 "978013211467") (cycle [Zero, One])
 *Main> listToMaybe . solve . candidateDigits $ input
 Just [0,2,0,1,0,0,0,0,0,0,0,0,1] -- WRONG

+-- After SO question and consequent corrections
+*Main> let input = zip (runLengths $ encodeEAN13 "978013211467") (cycle [Zero, One])
+*Main> listToMaybe . solve . candidateDigits $ input
+Just [9,7,8,0,1,3,2,1,1,4,6,7,7]
 ```

+### Working with Row Data

+> This function (`row`) takes a bit of explaining.
+Whereas `fmap` transforms the values in an array, `ixmap` transforms the indices of an array.
+It’s a very powerful function that lets us _slice_ an array however we please.
+> The first argument to `ixmap` is the bounds of the new array.
+These bounds can be of a different dimension than the source array.
+In `row` , for example, we’re extracting a one-dimensional array from a two-dimensional array.
+> The second argument is a projection function.
+This takes an index from the new array and returns an index into the source array.
+The value at that projected index then becomes the value in the new array at the original index.
+For example, if we pass 2 into the projection function and it returns (2,2) , the element at index 2 of the new array will be taken from element (2,2) of the source array.